plippe/blog/_posts/2018-07-01-exercism-continuous-deployment.md

   ...
 ```

 The above should be straight forward apart from the `EXERCISM_CONFIG` variables.
 Exercism’s configuration states where to store exercises.
-We are unable to use a single folder to store the official exercises, and our solutions.
-We could update the configuration between each `fetch`, and `submit`.
+We are unable to use a single folder to store the official exercises and our solutions.
+We could update the configuration between each `fetch` and `submit`.
 But it is easier to have two distinct configuration files.
 I chose the latter.

 Exercism uses the default configuration file to fetch the exercises.
 They are downloaded in the official path, `~/exercism`.
 The second configuration file uses the current directory to submit solutions.